bramley/phplist-plugin-segment/README.md

 ## Version history ##

     version         Description
-    2.0.0+20150811  Display segment conditions on view message page 2015-07-16      Can now save and re-use segments 2015-06-02      Handle attribute not existing
+    2.1.0+20150903  Added "after interval" operator for date fields Improve validation and warning of invalid conditions 2.0.0+20150811  Display segment conditions on view message page 2015-07-16      Can now save and re-use segments 2015-06-02      Handle attribute not existing